Falling Walls Lab Australia

 The Falling Walls Foundation is a non-profit organisation in Berlin, dedicated to the support of science and the humanities.
 It was established in 2009, 20 years after the fall of the Berlin Wall.
 At its heart is the question ‘Which are the next walls to fall?’ as a result of scientific, technological, economic and sociological breakthroughs.

-Each year, the foundation supports scientific organisations around the world to host a Falling Walls Lab.
+Each year, the Foundation supports scientific organisations around the world to host a Falling Walls Lab.
 This international forum promotes interdisciplinary connections between aspiring academics, innovators, entrepreneurs, investors and professionals, known for their excellent work.
 Participants are given three minutes to present their research work, business model or initiative to a broad audience from science and industry, including a distinguished jury who selects the most innovative and promising idea.

 Falling Walls Lab is a challenging and inspiring format for emerging bright minds, giving them a unique chance to become the next big success story in innovation.
 Each year, nearly 100 international Labs are held with more than 1000 presenters, 100 of whom make it to the final in Berlin.
-In 2019, Australian researcher Rhys Pirie took out first place at the Falling Walls Lab Finale in Berlin and was named 2019 Young Innovator of the Year.
-Read more about his success and a follow-up interview six months after winning the competition.

 Details